- Product Catalog

 Moreover, the exhaust system of your building may also play a role in determining which fan is the best fit.
 If the building’s exhaust is released directly into the atmosphere, axial fans can handle the job.
 They produce little static pressure and can easily let exhaust out of the building.
 Narrow ductwork requires more static pressure to force exhaust through the pathway and out of circulation.

 At Indventech, we are an experienced, friendly team of professionals specializing in high-quality exhausters, fans, and ventilation systems for commercial and industrial spaces.
 Each of our systems is designed for long-lasting use and precise air control.
-We supply companies across industries with the axial fans, blowers, and accessories they need to keep facilities safe, compliant, and comfortable.
+We supply companies across South Carolina and the southeast with the axial fans, blowers, and accessories they need to keep facilities safe, compliant, and comfortable.

-Choosing insufficient equipment for you application can cause unnecessary time and money setbacks.
+Choosing insufficient equipment for your application can cause unnecessary time and money setbacks.
 We will guide you through the otherwise confusing process of selecting the right equipment.
 We offer one-on-one consultations where we walk through your existing ventilation system performance as well as how we could potentially help you improve it.
 We are trained in ACGIH Industrial Ventilation standards, ensuring sound, professional recommendations for your specific ventilation needs.

 Our process is not a one-size-fits-all approach, and we provide customized and cost-effective recommendations right for you and your facility.
 We take care to assess your needs as though they’re our own.
 Once we’ve decided on a plan, our trained staff will install the ventilation system for you.